tslug/bash_helpers/README.md

 Because the ingredient1 file is never modified, it does not trigger rebuilding the lemonade file.

-Notice that instead of hardcoding the target filename, we fetch it using get_target_path.
+Notice that instead of hardcoding the target filename ingredient1, we fetch it using get_target_path.
 You must always fetch the target path this way in order for --different to work.